 Unsurprisingly, the new camera also shares the A6300’s ability to record 4K (3840 x 2160) video, and can do so using the full sensor area to avoid cropping.
 If you select the Super 35mm format, the A6500 captures 6K of video data to give the final 4K output enhanced depth and detail.

 New video features are few, but the A6500 does boast a new ‘Slow and Quick’ mode for video capture from 1fps to 120fps, selectable over eight speed steps and viewable in camera.
 The camera’s Hybrid AF system is also active during video capture, and the A6500 maintains the A6300’s ability to shoot high-bit-rate 100Mbps 4K movies and high-speed 120fps Full HD content.

 Professional videographers will also appreciate the A6500’s clean HDMI output and S-Log3 gamma setting, to maximise dynamic range through colour grading in post-production.

-While it may seem a little too soon after the A6300 for a refresh, the tweaks and refinements in the A6500, not forgetting the welcome addition of a touchscreen interface, only enhance the appeal of what is a very capable enthusiast mirrorless camera.
+While it may seem a little too soon after the A6300 for a refresh, the tweaks and refinements in the A6500 and the welcome addition of in-camera stabilisation and a touchscreen interface, only enhance the appeal of what is a very capable enthusiast mirrorless camera.